A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 And that even the nobles get properly handled

-And he spoke his cloak, most deep and distinguished,
+And he through his cloak, most deep and distinguished,

 And out strongly, for penalty and repentance,